msagansk/Augur.Guide/1-getting-started/the-life-of-a-market.md

 title: The Life of a Market
 ---

-# The Life of a Market
+# Getting Started: The Life of a Market

 Understanding the process flow of a market is important in using Augur effectively, no matter how you intend to participate.